 Generally, box fans have three speed settings – low, medium, and high.

 Take the watts consumed at full speed into account when you buy.
-Blade material and CFM are other key considerations with regards to energy efficiency.
+Blade material and CFM are other key considerations regarding energy efficiency.
 The Pelonis 3-Speed model is good example.

 Here is a list of five top-selling box fans on Amazon along with the wattage: